Kanawha County Schools: Unions

 The West Virginia School Service Personnel (WVSSPA) represents school service personnel in Kanawha County Schools.
 School service personnel include non-administrative office employees, aides, custodians, transportation, maintenance, and school meal providers.
 WVSSPA is a chartered local of AFT-WV.

 The Kanawha County Education Association (KCEA) is an association of school administrators and teachers for this school district.
-Dinah Adkins is the President.
+Dinah Adkins is the president.
 It is a local affiliate of the West Virginia Education Association.

-School choice

-West Virginia is one of 10 states that does not have a charter school law.

-By written request from a parent or guardian, a superintendent may transfer students from one school in the district to another.
-The county school board can also transfer students from one school district to another.

 Schools

+The following schools are in Kanawha County Schools: